Isio05/machine_learning/README.md

-# translated_presentation
+# machine_learning

-# Simple project to automate process of presentation translation #
+# Repository with files created during the course #